 - Safe and reliable: supports WEP and WPA / wpa2 wireless security protocols.

-It is one of the cheapest and most basic Wifi Extender on the market.
+It is one of the cheapest and most basic Wifi Extenders on the market.
 It will come in handy for those users who want to expand their network coverage economically and without needing large bandwidths.

 It only operates in 802.11n on the 2.4 GHz frequency, so it is the single band.
 It also includes a 300 Mbps Ethernet port and wireless protection with WPA / WPA2 and WPS.
-It doesn’t have management software, so it’s plug and play.
+It doesn’t have management software, so it’s plug-and-play.

 3, TP-Link RE450 (AC1750) Wifi Extender

 - Wi-Fi extender for maximum performance.